openedx/frontend-platform/docs/API.rst

 The ``authentication`` phase creates an authenticated apiClient and makes it available at ``App.apiClient`` on the ``App`` singleton.
-It also runs ``ensureAuthenticatedUser`` from @edx/frontend-auth and will redirect to the login experience if the user does not have a valid authentication cookie.
-Finally, it will make authenticated user information available at ``App.authenticatedUser`` and ``App.decodedAccessToken`` for later use by the application.
+It also runs ``getAuthenticatedUser`` from @edx/frontend-auth and will redirect to the login experience if the user does not have a valid authentication cookie and the ``requireAuthenticatedUser`` option is set to true.
+Finally, it will make authenticated user information available at ``App.authenticatedUser`` for later use by the application.

 Default behavior is to redirect to a login page during this phase if the user is not authenticated.
 This effectively means that the library does